wasubu/batch-video-downsizer/README.md

 ## ⚠️ Caution
-I currently use gitbash on windows with ffmpeg. before continuing setup gitbash and download ffmpeg.
+I currently use gitbash on windows with ffmpeg. before continuing, setup gitbash and download ffmpeg.
 Future commits might include a dedicated script for linux or windows.

 ## The script